MeteoSwiss/ldcast/README.md

 $ python forecast_demo.py --ensemble-members=8
 ```

-The demo runs in a couple of minutes on our system using one V100 GPU; with a CPU around 10 minutes or more would be expected.
+The demo for a single ensemble member runs in a couple of minutes on our system using one V100 GPU; with a CPU around 10 minutes or more would be expected.
 A progress bar will show the status of the generation.

 # Training